lisa-lumos/Snowflake/04-databases-tables-views.md

 Types of index:
 1. Auto created, when you declare PK/FK/UNIQUE constraints
-2. User defined.
+2. User defined (aka secondary indexes).
 Can cover 1 or more cols.

 The data in a hybrid table is ordered by its PK.
+To accelerate lookups on other cols, can create secondary indexes.

+Indexes can help with these predicates: comparison, `in`, `between` conditions.

 ## Search Optimization service (Enterprise edition and higher)
 `Applies to a whole table or columns in a table.` Can significantly improve the performance of certain types of queries that